temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ## Environmental variables

 The Temporal CLI hosts a set of Client Options that can be used to configure the system environment.
-Use the provided table as a reference for the Temporal CLI environmental variables.
+Use the following table as a reference for the Temporal CLI environmental variables.

 | Variable                                     | Definition                                                                        | Client Option                   |
 | -------------------------------------------- | --------------------------------------------------------------------------------- | ------------------------------- |